 A: No, as members of the IAOPCC (International Association Of Pet Cemeteries & Crematories) we do not present ashes from any communal cremations due to the co-mingling of ashes within the chamber.
 The key reason is out of respect for other owners.

-Q: Can I arrange cremation through my vet?
+Q: Can I arrange dog cremation through my vet?

 A: Typically 'yes', most veterinary centres will have an arrangement with pet crematoria so that they can handle this for you.